dequelabs/axe-api-team-public/.github/actions/create-project-issue-v1/README.md

 # create-project-issue-v1

-A GitHub Action to generate a github issue on a certain board in a certain column.
+A GitHub Action to create a new issue and move the issue to a specific column on a project board.

 ## Inputs